tomaka/glium-azdo/README.md

  - Glium doesn't allow creating buffers in write-only mode.
  - Glium handles synchronization but locks the whole buffer instead of parts of it.
+ - When using multiple segments of the same vertex buffer, glium creates several VAOs instead of using glDrawElementsBaseVertex for example.

  - Bindless and sparse buffers & textures are not supported.